Any form of harassment or hate crime is never okay.

 • To a friend or colleague.
 Talking things through with someone you trust can sometimes help.

-• Staff and students can go to the Student Advice Centre on campus.
+• Staff and students can go to the Student Info & Welfare Centre on campus.

 • Students can then speak with Student Advisors or Safeguarding Officer and staff can contact their HR Advisor